Home > Interview > Smart Facades Responsive Designs for Optimal Day Lighting & Energy Conservation

 The amount of daylight available, the occupancy pattern, and the control strategy can all affect energy

 A passive solar building design in which the windows, walls, and floors are made to collect, store, and distribute solar energy in the form of heat in the winter and reject solar heat in the summer is an ideal design.
-The key to design a passive solar building is to take advantage of the local climate, performing an accurate site analysis.
-The windows in such buildings need to have accurate sizes, well placed with glazing, thermal insulation, thermal mass and shading.
+The key to designing a passive solar building is to take advantage of the local climate, and perform an accurate site analysis.
+The windows in such buildings need to have accurate sizes, and well well-placed with glazing, thermal insulation, thermal mass and shading.

 Advanced aperture glazing system is one of the latest development in this area.
 Solar heated buildings have large areas where glazed aperture, which are used for solar gain.
 Heat losses during periods of limited solar radiation is the most severe problem that limits passive solar usefulness to favourably oriented sites and moderate climates.
 Therefore, advanced aperture glazing could make passive solar designs more suitable for northern climates and less dependent upon favourable building orientation, observes Ar.
 Sanjeev Sharma.
 Highly insulating window glazing by use of a vacuum gap and infrared reflective/low emissivity coatings is also one of the best ad effective ways for insulating window glazing.

 According to Ravi Panjwani, light pipes, skylights and light shelves can optimise daylighting.

 Best Fenestration Installation Practises